Table of Contents

-Laxirid from Dabur India Limited, is an ayurvedic medicine for Constipation.
+Laxirid from Dabur India Limited is an ayurvedic medicine for Constipation.
 It gives symptomatic relief from constipation.
-Laxirid is available in form of syrup and tablets.
+Laxirid is available in the form of syrup and tablets.

 The composition of Laxirid tablet and syrup is completely different.
 In tablets, the main ingredient is Senna which is a habit-forming laxative.
 Senna is a natural laxative made from the leaves and fruit of the Senna plant.
 Senna contains many chemicals called sennosides.
 Sennosides acts as a stimulant laxative and works by irritating and stimulating intestinal cells.
 This produces contractions in intestines, water influx to the intestines and bowel movement.

 The Laxirid syrup contains Operculina turpethum as the main ingredient.
 Operculina turpethum is known as Trivrut, Nishoth or Indian Jalap.
 The root is used traditionally as a laxative or purgative.
 It works as a laxative by enhancing retention of intestinal fluid by hydrophilic or osmotic mechanism and stimulation of intestinal motility.